ITAS is the leading institute for technology assessment in Germany and worldwide.

 Since technology impacts do not stop at the boundaries of disciplines or states, we have been working internationally for decades.
-This includes projects with international partners, for example, from Brazil, the US, Russia, Australia, Japan, or China as well as an initiative for a global network of technology assessment with members from 22 countries.
+This includes projects with international partners, for example, from Brazil, the US, India, Australia, Japan, or China as well as an initiative for a global network of technology assessment with members from 22 countries.
 ITAS is also a member of numerous important international networks:

 - Netzwerk TA (NTA) is a network of German, Austrian, and Swiss TA institutions

 - European Parliamentary Technology Assessment Network (EPTA), the consortium of European TA institutions advising national parliaments

 - European Technology Assessment Group (ETAG), a network coordinated by ITAS providing scientific services for the European Parliament

 - Society for the Study of Nanoscience and Emerging Technologies (S.NET), an international association for the critical inquiry about the advancement of new and emerging technologies in society